On the convex invariance in Finsler geometry: Convex invariance in Finsler geometry

 The second tensor depends on the difference between the initial and averaged connection and measures the degree of non-affine geometry of the Finsler geometry,

 There is a third tensor which measures how much different are the average of the metric and the average of the connection.
-Let us consider the Levi-Civita connection $^h\Gamma$ of the Riemannian metric $h=<g_{ij}>\, dx^i\otimes dx^j$ and its Levi-Civita connections $^L\nabla^i_{jk}$
+Let us consider the Levi-Civita connection $^h\nabla$ of the Riemannian metric $h=\langle g_{ij}\rangle\, dx^i\otimes dx^j$ and the corresponding Christoffel symbols $^h\nabla^i_{jk}$.
+Then one can define the tensor on ${\bf M}$ whose components are given by the torsion

 This last tensor lives directly on the manifold {\bf M}.
 Therefore it is a convex invariant quantity.